Automattic/jetpack/extensions/README.md

 ## Extension Structure

-Extensions loosely follow this structure:
+Extensions in the `extensions/blocks` folder loosely follow this structure:

 ```
 .